Storage Backends¶

 Amazon S3¶

 Recommended for production.
-Stores module archives in S3 buckets with SHA256 checksum validation.
+Stores OpenDepot artifacts (module archives and provider binaries) in S3 with SHA256 checksum validation.

 CRD Fields: